ljoonal/BepInEx-Plugins/README.md

 ## Building

-Drag the required DLL's (listed in the `shared.props` file and the `.csproj` files) into the Libs folder, open in VSCodium/VSCode press `F1` and run the build tasks.
-Please note that it working does depend on you having the `dotnet` command available in your environment.
-Or if you're not using VSC, you can just copy the commands and execute them manually on the command line.
+Drag the required DLL's (listed in the `Directory.Build.props` file and the `.csproj` files) into the Libs folder.
+Then use the `dotnet build` command to build.

 Alternatively you can try to open the folder in Visual Studio, but I cannot provide help for using that.
 If you do want to improve the situation, do feel free to contribute!